Diekgbbtt/InternshipsManagementPlatform/README.md

 * Maven 3.9.9+
 * MariaDB server 11.1.2+

 First of all make sure your machine have the above required components.
-Depending on the machine os different, they can be installed in different ways.
+Depending on the machine os, they can be installed in different ways.

 ### Installation